danielgtaylor/apisprout/README.md

 Configuration can be passed via environment variables, e.g. setting `SPROUT_VALIDATE_REQUEST=1`, or by passing commandline flags.
 It is also possible to use a local API description file via [Docker Volumes](https://docs.docker.com/storage/volumes/):

 ```
-# Remeber to put the full path to local archive YAML in -v
+# Remember to put the full path to local archive YAML in -v
 docker run -p 8000:8000 -v $FULLPATH/localfile.yaml:/api.yaml danielgtaylor/apisprout /api.yaml
 ```